bluemind-net/suggestionbox/README.md

 ### Concept

 We used to be overwhelmed by feature requests in our issue tracker (Jira).
-The Suggestion Box is our solution to this problem: encourge our users to vote and comment to other users' issues in a dedicated website rather than duplicating them over and over in Jira.
+The Suggestion Box is our solution to this problem: encourage our users to vote and comment to other users' issues in a dedicated website rather than duplicating them over and over in Jira.